Centre for Extended Learning (CEL)

 how to contact a librarian when you need help with your research

 Quest is the Waterloo's Student Information System.
-Current students use it to enrol in courses, change personal contact information, view class schedules, tuition fees, tuition account summaries, tuition tax receipts, financial aid, and student record information.
+Current undergraduate students use it to enrol in courses, change personal contact information, view class schedules, tuition fees, tuition account summaries, tuition tax receipts, financial aid, and student record information.
 Visit their help page for assistance.

 WatCards (Student ID Cards)